opentraffic/traffic-data-exchange-format/README.md

         "endLat" : 0.125, // lat,lon pair for end vertex, optional, allows matching when node references change "endLon" : -100.125,
-        "length" : 1023, // length of segment for refernce, also allows comparison as OSM changes "trafficSpeeds" : {
-            "average" : 12.23 // cumulative average for all times
-            "hourOfWeekAverages" : [null,null,12.3 ...] // array of cumulative average by hour of week (Monday Midnight GMT is "hour zero".
+        "length" : 1023, // length of segment for refernce, also allows comparison as OSM changes "averageSpeed" : 12.23 // cumulative average for all times "hourOfWeekAverages" : [null,null,12.3 ...] // array of cumulative average by hour of week (Monday Midnight GMT is "hour zero".
 Nulls represent times with insufficent coverage, fall back to average)
-        }
     },
     {
       // segment 2